kasteckis/cloudflare-email-worker-html-parser/README.md

 # Cloudflare Email Worker HTML Parser

+[Disposable fast temporary project](https://github.com/kasteckis/TempFastMail) created with this parser.
+You can check DEMO at [TempFastMail.com](https://tempfastmail.com).

 # Setup
 1. Add domain to CloudFlare and verify it
 2. Write `$ npm install` to install dependencies for parsing HTML email content